Need to talk? Call 1800 882 436.

 How many antenatal appointments will I have?

-If this is your first pregnancy and you’re not experiencing any problems, it’s likely you’ll have about 8 to 10 appointments.
-Your GP or midwife will give you an appointment plan during your first antenatal visit.
+If this is your first pregnancy and you’re not having any problems, you’ll likely have about 8 to 10 appointments.
+Your doctor or midwife will give you an appointment plan during your first antenatal visit.

 Can my partner come along too?

 Yes.
-It’s a good idea for your birth support partner, family member or friend to come to your appointments with you, particularly when discussing your birth plan and if you want them to support you during the birth.
+It’s a good idea for your birth support partner, family member or friend to come to your appointments with you.
+Especially if you are discussing your birth plan and how you want them to support you during the birth.

 Resources and support

-If you have any questions about antenatal care or concerns about your pregnancy, contact:
+If you have any questions about antenatal care or concerns about your pregnancy, speak to:

 • your midwife